pablobio/FeedEfficiency_SMARTER2023/README.md

 ## General info

-This repository contains the material necessary for the anañysis of feed efficiency in Assaf ewes that will be presented at the SMARTER Training School: "Using Genetics and Modelling to Improve Resilience and Efficiency in Small Ruminants".
+This repository contains the material necessary for the analysis of feed efficiency in Assaf ewes that will be presented at the SMARTER Training School: "Using Genetics and Modelling to Improve Resilience and Efficiency in Small Ruminants".

 *Tutorial:* https://pablobio.github.io/FeedEfficiency_SMARTER2023/

-*Database:* Folder containing the databse required for FE estimations
+*Database:* Folder containing the database required for FE estimations

 ## Software and packages

-For this course you will need to have installed in your computer the latest versions of R and RStudio.
-This softwares can be downloaded in the following links:
+For this course, you will need to have installed in your computer the latest versions of R and RStudio.
+This software can be downloaded through the following links:

 - **R:** https://cran.irsn.fr/

 - **Rstudio:** https://rstudio.com/products/rstudio/download/

 In addition to R and RStudio, you will also need to install some packages that will be required for the analysis.
-The list of packages used in this course can be find below.
+The list of packages used in this course can be found below.

 ```{r global_options, include = FALSE}
 install.packages("ggplot2")